pm2-hive/pm2-hive.github.io/docs/features/log-management.md

---time                       prefix logs with standard formated timestamp --log-date-format <format>   prefix logs with custom formated timestamp --merge-logs                 when running mutiple process with same app name, do not split file by id
+--time                       prefix logs with standard formated timestamp --log-date-format <format>   prefix logs with custom formated timestamp --merge-logs                 when running mutiple process with same app name, do not split file by id --log_type                   specify the format in which pm2 logs will be saved
 ```

 ### Ecosystem